Skip to Main Content

 There are several obvious signs of constipation, but some cats can live with chronic constipation without their human realizing it.

-The more visible signs include:
+The more visible symptoms of constipation in cats can include:

 • Lethargy